Tropical cyclone: Influence of climate change

 The 20-year average of the number of annual Category 4 and 5 hurricanes in the Atlantic region has approximately doubled since the year 2000.

-Category 5 hurricanes have become much more common in recent decades.
+Worldwide, the average annual number of Category 5 storms has doubled since 1982.

 Climate change's increase of water temperatures intensified peak wind speeds in all eleven 2024 Atlantic hurricanes.

 Perceptions in the United States differ along political lines, on whether climate change was a "major factor" contributing to various extreme weather events experienced by respondents in 2023.
 "Severe storms" includes hurricanes.

 The IPCC Sixth Assessment Report summarize the latest scientific findings about the impact of climate change on tropical cyclones.
 According to the report, we have now better understanding about the impact of climate change on tropical storm than before.
 Major tropical storms likely became more frequent in the last 40 years.
 We can say with high confidence that climate change increased rainfall during tropical cyclones.
 We can say with high confidence that a 1.5 degree warming lead to "increased proportion of and peak wind speeds of intense tropical cyclones".
 We can say with medium confidence that regional impacts of further warming include more intense tropical cyclones and/or extratropical storms.

 Climate change can affect tropical cyclones in a variety of ways: an intensification of rainfall and wind speed, a decrease in overall frequency, an increase in the frequency of very intense storms and a poleward extension of where the cyclones reach maximum intensity are among the possible consequences of human-induced climate change.
 Tropical cyclones use warm, moist air as their fuel.
 As climate change is warming ocean temperatures, there is potentially more of this fuel available.

 Between 1979 and 2017, there was a global increase in the proportion of tropical cyclones of Category 3 and higher on the Saffir–Simpson scale.
 The trend was most clear in the North Atlantic and in the Southern Indian Ocean.
 In the North Pacific, tropical cyclones have been moving poleward into colder waters and there was no increase in intensity over this period.
 With 2 C-change warming, a greater percentage (+13%) of tropical cyclones are expected to reach Category 4 and 5 strength.
 A 2019 study indicates that climate change has been driving the observed trend of rapid intensification of tropical cyclones in the Atlantic basin.
 Rapidly intensifying cyclones are hard to forecast and therefore pose additional risk to coastal communities.